Overview

 Other medicines such as co-trimoxazole, trimethoprim and warfarin can also interact with azathioprine.

-You should ideally avoid ‘live’ vaccines when you are taking azathioprine and for at least 3 months after stopping it.
+You should ideally avoid ‘live’ vaccines when you are taking azathioprine, and for at least 3 months after stopping it.
 If you are considering having vaccinations check with your doctor or pharmacist first.

 Drinking alcohol while taking azathioprine

-14 units is about the same as 6 pints of average-strength beer or 10 small glasses of lower-strength wine.
+14 units is about the same as 6 pints of average-strength beer, or 10 small glasses of lower-strength wine.

 Any amount of alcohol can damage the liver, especially if you have an underlying condition such as autoimmune hepatitis.
-Depending on the state of your liver, your clinician may ask you to avoid alcohol completely.
+Depending on the state of your liver, your clinician might ask you to avoid alcohol completely.

 Pregnancy and breastfeeding